-- Store these cardamom cookies in an airtight container and keep in a cool and dry place for up to a week.
+Store the cookies in an airtight container and keep in a cool and dry place for up to 4 days.

 Cardamom Shortbread Cookies

-In a large bowl, mix flour, corn starch, powdered sugar, cardamom and salt.
+- In a large bowl, whisk the flour, corn starch, powdered sugar, cardamom and salt.

-Add in butter and mix using a electric hand mixer until fully combined.
+- Add in the butter and mix using a electric hand mixer until fully combined.

-Add in milk and mix until it forms into a dough.
+- Add in the milk and mix until it forms into a dough.
 Use your hand to knead the dough if needed.
 Knead the dough until it's smooth and form it into a ball.
 Make sure not to knead it too much, just enough to bring it together.

-Form the dough into a log about two inches in a diameter and wrap in a plastic wrap.
+- Form the dough into a log about two inches in a diameter and wrap tightly in a plastic wrap.
 Refrigerate for one hour.

-Take the cookie dough log out of the fridge, place it on a cutting board and cut slices of cookie dough about ¼ inch thick.
+- Take the cookie dough log out of the fridge, place it on a cutting board and cut slices about ¼ inch thick.